 Codes and Standards Enhancement (CASE) Report

-- The Statewide Utility Team recommends improvements to the language in the Standards, the Appendices, the Compliance Manuals, and compliance document to:
+The Statewide Utility Team recommends improvements to the language in the Standards, Reference

 - Improve the clarity of the code language without changing the stringency of the standards;